stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### **Unnamed vs Named cells**

 On Runme cells are unnamed by default.
+The idea of named cells is to make them easily accessible and stand out.
+Prioritize cells that are relevant to "power users".
+Cells that you run frequently, like the "public interface" of your notebooks.

-Unless a user names a cell manually, a generated name is provided for each cell.
-We recommend you DO NOT name a cell when using the CLI mode, you can use the VS Code extension to name the file in the configuration settings.
+Unless a user names a cell manually, a dynamically generated name is provided for each cell to make referencable from the CLI (e.g. `runme list` or `runme run <cell-name>`).

+We recommend you ONLY name cells in CLI mode, if you do so consitently throught your notebook/markdown files.
+By default, the CLI will filter out all cells that are not named.
+This is to prevent the CLI from being cluttered with cells that are not immediately relevant to the user.
+However, both the TUI (`u` keyboard shortbut) and the `--allow-unnamed` flag can be used to consider all cells.

 ![cell-naming](../../static/img/cell-naming.png)